 Venice’s International Marco Polo airport is located on the mainland.
-Several lines of Vaporettos take you into various points in the city.
+Several lines of Vaporettos take you to various points in the city.
 Turn left after immigration and follow the signs.
-An additional bonus is a sightseeing tour you get whilst approaching Venice.
+An additional bonus is a sightseeing tour you get while approaching Venice.

 The train station is also on the mainland in Mestre.
 Buses take you to various Vaporetto stops.

 Obviously, there are no cars in Venice.
-Your main means of getting around are your feet.
+Your primary means of getting around are your feet.
 Then there are many lines of Vaporettos and, for a more romantic trip, gondolas.

 Places to stay

-From super luxury to reasonable, Venice offers plenty of accommodation for every taste and budget.
+Venice offers plenty of accommodation for every taste and budget, from super luxury to reasonable.

 I stayed at the aptly named Hotel Serenissima in the equally aptly named Calle Goldoni.